 3. Employee experience and communication

-Your leave management program is something employees interact with in some of the most important moments of their lives that can be chaotic, stressful, and emotional.
-Make sure your provider aligns with your culture, strategy, and employee needs by checking in on:
+Your leave management process is something employees interact with in some of the most important moments of their lives that can be chaotic, stressful, and emotional.
+Make sure your provider aligns with your culture, strategy, and employee needs by asking them:

 - How does your leave experience align with our company culture?